robaho/robaho/README.md

 ## Hi there 👋

-🔭 All work is personal and not affilated with any employer past or present.
+🔭 All work below is 100% original and not affilated with any employer past or present.

 ## FinTech work